Portuguese GP: Lewis Hamilton fastest from F1 title rival Max Verstappen in close Practice Two

 The former Renault team have slipped down the midfield order after a strong finish to last season but Fernando Alonso and Esteban Ocon were both competitive relative to Ferrari on Friday.

-The start of the one-hour session had been delayed by 10 minutes owing to a loose drain cover, with similar issues having afflicted the start of qualifying at Portimao on F1's previous visit in October.
+The start of the one-hour session had been delayed by 10 minutes owing to a loose drain cover, with similar issues having afflicted the start of qualifying at Portimao on F1's first visit to the Algarve circuit in October.

+Williams' Nicholas Latifi was the only driver to find the gravel, but the Canadian managed to keep his car going and drive back on to the circuit after sliding wide at Turn Eight.